R2DEV0/Depth-Complexity-Plugin/README.md

 # Depth-Complexity-Plugin
-Plugin for Depth and Complexity
+Plugin for Depth and Complexity | J Taylor Education

 Custom plugin created for https://Depthcomplexity.com

+Moved standalone website depthandcomplexityonline.com into plugin to be utilized on depthcomplexity.com